OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 1. If you aren't already, sign in to your Okta org as your Super Admin acount `oktatraining`

-2. From the Admin dashboard, click `Customizations` > `Sign-in page code editor`
+2. From the Admin dashboard, click `Customizations` > `Branding`

-You will see the default Sign-in page code, which we'll walk through next.
+3. Under the **Pages** section, find the `Sign-in page` and click `Edit`

+4. Click the `Code editor` toggle button

 ### The Default Sign-in Page Code

 The code from the default Okta-hosted sign-in Page has been copied here so we can explore it more in depth.
 You can customize the Okta-hosted sign-in page, not only by modifying the code in the Sign-in Page Code Editor, but by configuring settings in Okta's Branding UI.
-Your Okta org must have Branding enabled to use these macros in the Sign In Page code editor.
+Your Okta org must have Branding enabled to use Okta's Branding UI.

 ```html
 <!DOCTYPE html PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">